-C12.3 Prizes and Trophies
+C13.3 Prizes and Trophies

-- C12.3.1 Formula 1® Team Trophies In past years F1 in Schools has been extremely fortunate to have a number of F1 teams generously supply purpose built 'one off' trophies for various awards.
-These trophies are normally constructed from F1 car components.
-Please note: it is the teams' responsibility to transport any trophies obtained back to their home country. - C12.3.2 Awards Teams that win an award will be presented with a SINGLE main trophy or similar memento and the team members and / or supervising teacher will need to decide how this memento is to be shared and displayed amongst the team stakeholders. - C12.3.3 Student mementos students winning an award may be presented with their own individual medallion or certificate. - C12.3.4 F1 in Schools World Champions Trophy This is a perpetual trophy presented to the World Champions, and as such, must be returned to F1 in Schools before the following years World Finals event.
+- C13.3.1 Awards Teams that win an award will be presented with a SINGLE main trophy or similar memento and the team members and / or supervising teacher will need to decide how this memento is to be shared and displayed amongst the team stakeholders. - C13.3.2 Student mementos students winning an award may be presented with their own individual medallion or certificate.

-C12.4 List of awards to be presented
+C13.4 List of awards to be presented

-All awards below will be presented to the team that achieves the highest score in each category taken from the score cards unless otherwise indicated () below (This list may be amended at the discretion of F1 in Schools).
+All awards below will be presented to the team that achieves the highest score in each category taken from the scorecards unless otherwise indicated (\) below (This list may be amended at the discretion of F1 in Schools).

-- 1. World Champions F1 in Schools World Champions Trophy
+- 1. National Champions

 - 2. 2nd Place

 - 3. 3rd Place

-- 4. Best International Collaboration Team Award
+- 4. Best Engineered Car Award

-- 5. Best Newcomer Award
+- 5. FIA Scrutineering Award

-- 6. Best Engineered Car Award
+- 6. Sponsorship & Marketing Award\

-- 7. FIA Scrutineering Award
+- 7. Innovative Thinking Award\

-- 8. Sponsorship & Marketing Award
+- 8. Chair of Judges Recognition of Achievement Award\

-- 9. Innovative Thinking Award
+- 9. Research and Development Award\

-- 10. Chair of Judges Recognition of Achievement Award
+- 10. Fastest Car Award

-- 11. Research and Development Award
+- 11. Identity Award\

-- 12. Fastest Car Award
+- 12. Pit Display Award\

-- 13. Identity Award
+- 13. Verbal Presentation Award\

-- 14. Pit Display Award
+- 14. Project Management Award\

-- 15. Verbal Presentation Award
+- 15. Digital Media Award\

-- 16. Project Management Award
+- 16. Knockout Competition Winners

-- 17. Digital Media Award
+- 17. FIA Women in Motorsport Award\

-- 18. Knockout Competition Winners
+- 18. Sustainability Award\

-- 19. FIA Women in Motorsport Award
+- 19. Social Project

-- 20. Sustainability Award
+- (\) Awards without scorecard decided by consensus among judges